queler/alttpr-Tracker/README.md

 - **COMBINE FETCH ITEMS:** Choose whether you want to combine the mushroom/powder and flute/shovel, or keep those icons separated (if choosing the latter, the mushroom will replace the bomb and the shovel will replace the bug net).
 - **MAPS:** Choose how the map is positioned, or turn it off.
 - **TIMER:** Show/hide the timer's tracker.
-- **LOCATION PREDICTOR:** Highlights the historical probability that a particular chest contains an item you'll need for go mode.
-The brightest chest is the one most likely to be valuable.
-Hovering over an item in the tracker will show probabilities for that particular item.
-Note that this feature is based only on past data and does not account for logic at all.